Combinatorial aspects of the quantized universal enveloping algebra of $\mathfrak{sl}_{n+1}(\mathbb{C})$: Straightening in the Quantized Universal Enveloping Algebra of sl2

+Indeterminates \(a\) and \(b\) are said to \emph{\(q\)-commute} if \(ba = q\, ab\).
 Certain combinations of elements in \(\Uhsl{2}\) \(q\)-commute and so we will find use for straightening rules involving series in \(q\)-commuting variables.
-In this section, we collect straightening rules involving abstract \(q\)-commuting variables.
+Here, we collect straightening rules involving abstract \(q\)-commuting variables.
 We view these identities as arising from combinatorial properties of inversions in permutations.